g-kanoufi/yo-genesis/README.md

-Bones for Genesis 2.0
+Yo-Genesis - Genesis Child Themes Starter for Yeopress
 ==============

-My fork of [eddiemachado's](https://github.com/eddiemachado/bones-genesis) Bones for Genesis.
-Built for Genesis 2.0+ and WordPress 3.5+.
+Based on Bones for Genesis

-A starting point for new Genesis projects.
-This is a starter child theme, not a dependency.
-Clone it.
-Fork it.
-Hack it for your own projects.
-Build cool things on the web.
+A starting point for new Genesis projects ready for [Wesley Todd Yeopress](https://github.com/wesleytodd/YeoPress).
+Use it, hack it or whatever you want.

+All below is fron Bones for Genesis form [cdukes](https://github.com/cdukes/bones-for-genesis-2-0).

+Added normalize downloaded by Bower, _form updated with incredible .scss file of [natahnsmith](https://github.com/nathansmith/formalize/tree/master/assets)'s formalize.

+Use with Yeopress, or just cd to this theme directory, then `npm install` to install dependencies, then just do `grunt`, and that's it, ready to go, concatenation and compression of .scss and js files.

+--

 *Issues and pull requests are welcome and will be addressed.*